github/docs/content/admin/configuration/configuring-github-connect/managing-github-connect.md

 ## Prerequisites

-To use {% data variables.product.prodname_github_connect %}, you must have an organization or enterprise account on {% data variables.product.prodname_dotcom_the_website %} that uses {% data variables.product.prodname_ghe_cloud %}.
+To use {% data variables.product.prodname_github_connect %}, you must have an enterprise account on {% data variables.product.prodname_dotcom_the_website %} that uses {% data variables.product.prodname_ghe_cloud %}.
 You may already have {% data variables.product.prodname_ghe_cloud %} included in your plan. {% data reusables.enterprise.link-to-ghec-trial %}

 {% ifversion ghes %}
-If your organization or enterprise account on {% data variables.product.prodname_dotcom_the_website %} uses IP allow lists, you must add the IP address or network for {% data variables.location.product_location %} to your IP allow list on {% data variables.product.prodname_dotcom_the_website %}.
-For more information, see "[AUTOTITLE](/enterprise-cloud@latest/organizations/keeping-your-organization-secure/managing-security-settings-for-your-organization/managing-allowed-ip-addresses-for-your-organization)" and "[AUTOTITLE](/enterprise-cloud@latest/admin/policies/enforcing-policies-for-your-enterprise/enforcing-policies-for-security-settings-in-your-enterprise#managing-allowed-ip-addresses-for-organizations-in-your-enterprise)" in the {% data variables.product.prodname_ghe_cloud %} documentation.
+If your enterprise account on {% data variables.product.prodname_dotcom_the_website %} uses IP allow lists, you must add the IP address or network for {% data variables.location.product_location %} to your IP allow list on {% data variables.product.prodname_dotcom_the_website %}.
+For more information, see "[AUTOTITLE](/enterprise-cloud@latest/admin/policies/enforcing-policies-for-your-enterprise/enforcing-policies-for-security-settings-in-your-enterprise#managing-allowed-ip-addresses-for-organizations-in-your-enterprise)" in the {% data variables.product.prodname_ghe_cloud %} documentation.

 To configure a connection, your proxy configuration must allow connectivity to `github.com`, `api.github.com`, and `uploads.github.com`.
 For more information, see "[AUTOTITLE](/admin/configuration/configuring-network-settings/configuring-an-outbound-web-proxy-server)."
 {% endif %}

 ## Enabling {% data variables.product.prodname_github_connect %}

-Enterprise owners who are also owners of an organization or enterprise account that uses {% data variables.product.prodname_ghe_cloud %} can enable {% data variables.product.prodname_github_connect %}.

-If you're connecting {% data variables.location.product_location %} to an organization on {% data variables.product.prodname_ghe_cloud %} that is not owned by an enterprise account, you must sign into {% data variables.product.prodname_dotcom_the_website %} as an organization owner.
+To enable {% data variables.product.prodname_github_connect %}, you must be an enterprise owner on both {% data variables.product.product_name %} and {% data variables.product.prodname_ghe_cloud %}.

-If you're connecting {% data variables.location.product_location %} to an organization on {% data variables.product.prodname_ghe_cloud %} that is owned by an enterprise account or to an enterprise account itself, you must sign into {% data variables.product.prodname_dotcom_the_website %} as an enterprise owner.

 {% ifversion ghes %}
 1. Sign in to {% data variables.location.product_location %} and {% data variables.product.prodname_dotcom_the_website %}.